aayostem/financial-rag-agent/tutorial/phase 2/module2.md

             logger.error(f"Error in real-time analysis: {e}")
             # Fallback to standard analysis
             return await super().analyze(question)

+# **The magic:** We're not changing HOW the AI thinks, we're changing WHAT information it has!

     def extract_tickers_from_question(self, question: str) -> List[str]:
         """Extract stock tickers from natural language question"""
         # Simple extraction - in production, use more sophisticated NLP